wp-plugins/wp-crm/readme.txt

 == Changelog ==

+= 0.31.0 =
+* BuddyPress profile integration.
+Now you have the ability to make WP-CRM data fields to be displayed in users' BuddyPress profiles.
+* User attribute grouping ability added.
+Grouped attributes will be separated between different metaboxes in the back-end.
+* Activity stream limits.
+You can limit users' activity streams to be showing a specific number of entities.
+* New Contextual Help.
+It became fully compatible with WordPress 3.3+.
+Every information block has it's tab now.
+* Other small improvements of functionality and UI.

 = 0.30.3 =
 * Proper plugin PATH and URL determining.
 * Added capabilities: "Change Passwords", "Change Color Scheme".